karl0ss/JDRssDownloader/README.md

 # JDRssDownloader

-JDownloader 2 is a great tool, but since V1 has been missing a way to automatically download from RSS feeds, and filter downloads to only download HEVC files.
+JDownloader 2 is a great tool, but since V1 has been missing a way to automatically download from RSS feeds, and filter downloads to only download what you want, in my case 720p HEVC files, MeGusta rips by preference.

 I have put together this simple project to allow me to do that, people may find useful.

-- Automatically check RSS feed and send to JDownloader
+- Automatically check an RSS feed and send to JDownloader
 - Uses MyJDownloader API to allow running on separate system
 - Local file cache of RSS feed
 - Specify time to check RSS feed
 - Specify time to check file cache to send links to JDownloader
 - Ability to add multiple shows to check for
 - Ability to check for different qualities per show you are looking for

-You will need NodeJS installed, then you can checkout this repo.

-## Configuration
+# Configuration
 There is a ``config-sample.json`` file that needs to be renamed to ``config.json``, after this you can update it with your required settings.

 - JDUserName - Your MyJDownloader Username